 Lisa spent 25 years as a professional in the Human Resources and Workforce Development field, civically serving on Charlottesville area workforce, disability service and social service boards.
 She has worked in multiple business sectors, corporate and nonprofit.
 As a volunteer, she worked in the areas of domestic violence as a Volunteer Coordinator for Shelter for Help in Emergency.
 She is a Partner in Policymaking, disability rights advocate.

 Lisa supports Nearby Baby as an Advisory Board member.
-Her work with Nearby Baby is area of Volunteer Coordination and Operations.
 Lisa is an active birth doula with Sisters Keeper Collective and recently completed the Nearby Baby training for postpartum doulas to be able to offer future direct doula services for Nearby Baby.

 Lisa is a proud mother of three amazing humans, who have taught her the joy and patience of motherhood.

 Sandra has had a deeply rooted passion for helping others since she was a small child, and this passion to serve others has led her to work in many different fields of care throughout the years.
 With a love of birth and a desire to support families, Sandra began work as a birth and postpartum doula in 2015.
 She recently completed the Nearby Baby training for postpartum doulas and began serving families with newborns through Nearby Baby.
 As a doula, it is her goal to provide families with the support, information and resources that allow them to enter confidently into parenthood.

 Sandra currently lives with her husband and three young daughters on a farm in the Charlottesville area.
 She loves hiking and spending time outdoors with her family.